Never give up on a dream just because of the time it will take to accomplish it. The time will pass anyway. – Earl Nightingale

 - I've seen several patients who have had incisionless otoplasty.
 I've witnessed the serious complications that can arise from such a technique.
 A common complication is the extrusion of sutures, in which the sutures push and cut through the skin.
 The sutures are left exposed and there's a higher risk of infection.
-Once an infection occurs, the cartilage in your ear can be permanently eaten away.
+Once an infection occurs, the cartilage in your ear can be permanently eaten away and destroyed.

 - When you don't modify the internal structures of the ear and simply "pin" the ears back, it's very easy for surgical results to undo.
 This has been the case for several patients I've seen who have had "sutureless" pinnaplasty in the past.